Doron Ben-David: Career

 Since 2015, Ben-David has been a series regular, alongside Lior Raz in the Israeli thriller television series, Fauda.
 In the series, he plays Steve, a Mista'arvim operative.

 In 2016, he appeared in a stage production of Sami Michael's novel, A Trumpet in the Wadi at Haifa Theatre.

 Since 2020, he has starred in three seasons of the Israeli television police procedural series, Manayek on Kan 11.

 In 2022, Ben-David played the protagonist, Amir Halevi in the acclaimed Israeli drama series, The Lesson.
 The series was inspired by the much-publicized case of a civics teacher in Rishon LeZion in 2020.

 In addition to acting, he teaches acting classes and models, appearing in fashion campaigns for Factory 54.

 Personal life

 Ben-David is married to Mittal, a yoga instructor, with whom he has three children.
 He lives with his family in Holon.
 He has spoken openly about experiencing anxiety and starting therapy at the age of 40.

-In the wake of the 7 October Hamas-led attack on Israel, Ben-David has volunteered.
+In the wake of the October 7 attacks, Ben-David has volunteered.
 He prepared food and with other actors put on improvised shows for Israelis evacuated from border communities.